wojtask/clrs4e-implementations/README.md

 * Implementation of algorithms and data structures with no explicit pseudocodes, yet precisely described in any of the source positions.
 * Testing the implementations, especially those from the solutions, to increase confidence in algorithms correctness.
-* Laying a foundation for a more sophisticated or practical library of algorithms and data structures for real use.
+* Laying a foundation for a more practical (or "production-ready") library of algorithms and data structures for real use cases.

 ### Choice of a programming language